james-pre/grayjay-manager/README.md

 # Grayjay Manager

-`grayjay-manager` is a CLI utility for managing your Grayjay desktop installation(s).
+`grayjay-manager` is a CLI utility for managing your Grayjay Desktop installation(s).

 It is a work in progress!

 ## Usage

 ```
-grayjay-manager [flags] <command>
+grayjay-manager [options] <command>

-Flags:
+Options:
     -w, --verbose   Enable verbose output
     -v, --version   Print the current version and exit
+    -h, --help      Print this help message
         --system    System wide installation
-    -h, --help      Print this help message

 Commands:
     install    Install Grayjay